ani-mohan/aniruddh-mohan/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-Aniruddh Mohan has a PhD in Engineering & Public Policy from Carnegie Mellon University.
+Aniruddh Mohan is a Distinguished Postdoctoral Fellow at Princeton University's Andlinger Center for Energy and the Environment.
+He has a PhD in Engineering & Public Policy from Carnegie Mellon University.
 His research has been published in peer reviewed journals such as *Nature Energy, Energy Policy, Climate Policy*, and *Energy Research and Social Science* and received media coverage in several news outlets including *The New York Times*, *Bloomberg*, *The Wall Street Journal*, *The Hill*, and *Wired*.
 Broadly, he is interested in technological change and how it relates to achieving economy wide net-zero emissions.
 Aniruddh has also penned commentaries for the *Hindustan Times*, *Brookings Institution, Australian Strategic Policy Institute, Wire,* and *Scroll* among others.

 In 2017-18 he was an Alexander von Humboldt International Climate Protection Fellow at the Wuppertal Institute for Climate, Environment and Energy in Germany.